Last updated: June 27, 2022

-Macmillan Publishing recently announced that libraries will be subject to an embargo on new titles for eight weeks after publication.
-This has proven to be a tipping point on library e-content pricing issues that have been festering for years.
 E-books cost libraries up to six times more than they cost consumers, and library e-book licenses often expire after a set period of time or number of checkouts.
 These restrictions, coupled with increasing demand for e-books and audiobooks, undermine a core value of librarianship: equitable access to information.

 We encourage you to use the resources available on this website to become more informed and to take action.